xFN10x/PSPTools/README.md

 Features include:

-- **Save Manager** - View saves, and possibly corrupted saves.
+- **Save Manager** - View normal, and possibly corrupted saves.
-- **Save Importer/Downloader** -  Import saves from zip, and folder.
+- **Save Importer/Downloader** (WIP) -  Import saves from zip, and folder.
 Download saves from a [Save Database](https://github.com/bucanero/apollo-saves), or a URL.
-- **Game Manager/Adder** - Add games/ISOs/homebrew from a URL, or zip.
+- **Game Manager/Adder** (WIP) - Add games/ISOs/homebrew from a URL, or zip.
 No need for manual extracting.
-- **PS1 Eboot Creater** - Create PS1 EBOOTS from BIN/CUE, m3u, zip, 7z and more, without the need of anything else.
+- **PS1 Eboot Creater** (WIP) - Create PS1 EBOOTS from BIN/CUE, m3u, zip, 7z and more, without the need of anything else.

 ## Special Thanks